There will be no intake for the Master's Programme in Global Governance Law in 2026.

 In the Master's Programme in Global Governance Law, you will:

-Please note that this degree (MICL) does not provide qualifications for positions which specifically require a Finnish Master of Laws (oikeustieteen maisteri, OTM) degree.
+Please note that the degree of Master of International and Comparative Law (MICL) does not provide qualifications for positions which specifically require a Finnish Master of Laws (oikeustieteen maisteri, OTM) degree.

 Essentially, the GGL Programme exceeds both national and international boundaries and raises the ambition to the global level with a broad scope.